First United Front: Fall

-The First United Front was formed so the KMT and the CCP could join to strengthen China.
-The initial aim was to help defeat the warlord threat (through the Northern Expedition of 1926–28), but both parties actually had ulterior motives with this alliance.
-The CCP formed it mainly so it could spread communism within the KMT and its members, while Chiang's aim was to control the Communist Party from the inside.
-Having said that, he was also the main reason the relationship fell apart, due to his desire to control the Communist Party, ultimately leading to the disintegration of the First United Front.
+The First United Front was formed with the stated aim to help defeat the warlord threat (through the Northern Expedition of 1926–28), but both parties actually had ulterior motives with this alliance.
+The CCP formed it mainly so it could spread communism within the KMT and its members, while Chiang's aim was to control the CCP from the inside.
+Having said that, he was also the main reason the relationship fell apart, due to his desire to control the CCP, ultimately leading to the disintegration of the First United Front.
 After purging the Communists and Soviet advisors from Whampoa and his Nationalist army during the 1926 "Canton Coup", and following a series of armed workers strikes in 1926, and organized also by Zhou Enlai in 1927, Chiang went on to kill a large number of Communist forces in mid-1927, an event known as the Shanghai massacre and which began the White Terror in China.
 The massacre occurred about halfway through the Northern Expedition, ultimately ruining the First United Front and resulting in the Chinese Civil War.
 The Civil War was later postponed when the two sides formed the Second United Front to combat the Japanese in the Second Sino-Japanese War.